cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P4: metrics also need to be comparable.
 “But it's not always completely possible, because sometimes we don't have the same performance counters.
 So that is maybe one problem to keep in mind.
 But considering we have similar performance counters, that we can collect from the systems, then, like, I think the key is that we have the same metrics that we can collect, and then do the runtime analysis.”
     - P3: says to "columnar join" on similar parts of performance data table.
         * "But I think it's called a columnar join.
 So use parts of the performance data table to kind of make that differences and compare it within the performance data table."
-    - P1: also columanr join
+    - P1: also columnar join
     - P10: use Speedup to compare, which is CPU time divided by GPU time

 - Side-by-side
     - P2: side by side tables
     - P1: columnar join (side-by-side tables-esque)
-    - P9: sibe by side graphs
+    - P9: side by side graphs

-- Paticipants use the metadata to differentiate between the architectures
+- Participants use the metadata to differentiate between the architectures
     * P7: "Kind of the same: “you'd have two systems, they'd be differentiated by, again, this metadata stuff.”